Cameron Green

-Cameron Donald Green (born 3 June 1999) is an Australian international cricketer who plays for Australia in all three formats of the game.
-A right-handed batting all-rounder who bowls right-arm fast-medium, Green plays for Western Australia in domestic cricket.

-Green was a member of the Australian team that won the 2023 Cricket World Cup and the 2023 ICC World Test Championship final.
+Cameron Donald Green (born 3 June 1999) is an Australian international cricketer who plays as an all-rounder for Australia and Western Australia.
+He is a right handed batter and right-arm fast-medium bowler.
+He was a member of the Australian team that won the 2023 Cricket World Cup and the 2023 ICC World Test Championship final.

-Career
+Youth and domestic career

-Green grew up in Subiaco, Perth and played for the Subiaco-Floreat Cricket Club.
+Green grew up in Subiaco, Perth and played for the Subiaco-Floreat Cricket Club in Western Australia Premier Cricket.
 He started playing in the 2009–10 season in the under 13s league, when he was 10 years old.
 His rapid development meant he made his WACA first grade debut at the age of 16.
 Green earned a rookie contract with the Western Australian Cricket Association (WACA) ahead of the 2016/17 Sheffield Shield season, largely thanks to averaging 82 runs per innings and taking 20 wickets in eight games in the under 19s national league.

+Sheffield Shield

-Green made his List A debut for Cricket Australia XI against Pakistan during their tour of Australia on 10 January 2017.
-He made his first-class debut for Western Australia in the 2016–17 Sheffield Shield season on 10 February 2017.
+He made his first-class debut for Western Australia in the 2016–17 Sheffield Shield on 10 February 2017.
 He took 5/24 in the first innings to become the youngest player to take a five-wicket haul in the Sheffield Shield.
-He made his Twenty20 debut for the Perth Scorchers in the 2018–19 Big Bash League season on 13 January 2019.

-Originally a bowling all-rounder, Green began focusing on improving his batting following a series of injuries, his breakthrough performance being 87* and 121* against Queensland in the 2019–20 Sheffield Shield season.
+Originally a bowling all-rounder, Green began focusing on improving his batting following a series of injuries, his breakthrough performance being 87* and 121* against Queensland in the 2019–20 Sheffield Shield.

+In March 2021, Green scored his maiden double century in first-class cricket, with 251 runs for Western Australia against Queensland in the 2020–21 Sheffield Shield.

+Big Bash League

+He made his Twenty20 debut for the Perth Scorchers in the 2018–19 Big Bash League on 13 January 2019.

+Indian Premier League

+In the IPL 2023 auction, Green was bought by the Mumbai Indians for INR 17.5 crore (approximately $3.15 million AUD), making him at-the-time second-most expensive overseas player in IPL auction history, and the most expensive Australian.
+On 27 November 2023, soon after the deadline for the player retentions ahead of IPL 2024, he was traded to Royal Challengers Bangalore after representing the Mumbai Indians for one season.

+He moved to Kolkata Knight Riders for 2026, where he became the most expensive overseas player in IPL history.